Learn to use the tools of psychology to improve the working lives of employees.

 Join our online organisational psychology course and study the role of psychology in dealing with the challenges organisations face today.

-• manage organisational change
+- manage organisational change

-• create a talent pipeline
+- create a talent pipeline

-• create and motivate high-performing teams.
+- create and motivate high-performing teams.

 Join our practising organisational psychologists for a flexible online course that fits around full-time work.

-Who is this organisational psychology course for?
+Who can join this online organisational psychology course?

 This distance-learning course is for anyone interested in organisational psychology and how to use the tools of psychology to improve organisational life.
 It may be of particular interest if you work in:

-• industry, change management, or training and development.
+- industry, change management, or training and development.

 Build credits towards a Masters degree